SpencerRJones/AMSR2-CSAT-Combined/README.md

 # AMSR2-CSAT-Combined
 Optimal estimation combined algorithm for AMSR2-CloudSat coincident overpass data.

 This is the source code for the optimal estimation (OE) combined algorithm for drizzle retrievals used in the study Jones and Kummerow 2024 (manuscript submitted for peer review).
+Source code for retrieval is in Fortran90 and jupyter notebooks contain code for creating the figures in the paper.
+Figures can also be downloaded in their native jpeg format for reproduction purposes with proper citations.

 Some important notes:
 1. Due to data limitations, many of the lookup tables are omitted, but the source code is possible to run without the tables using some of the native subroutines included.